A Quick List to Get Going

 The Logitech webcam is reasonably priced at about $100.
 However, it is best to use a different microphone, like the Blue Yeti, with it because often you will get

-When filming talking head videos in particular, you need to have good lighting.
+When filming talking head videos in particular, you need to have good lighting in your studio.
 Your video recording space should be well lit with no shadows on your face or in the background.
 Before purchasing lighting equipment, try out all of your lights and lamps.

 - Softbox lights – Softbox lights enable you to direct light to the exact spot in the shot, and they make lighting subjects and particular parts of a scene much easier.
 Soft boxes are available in all shapes and sizes at very reasonable prices, and they are a standard part of the equipment used for making home videos.